qazirashid/build_git/notes/building_commit1.md

 ##Warning 3: No return value for main()
 For `init-db.c`, gcc complains that `main` should return an int but line 31 has a return statement with no value.
 Fair enough. why is return specified with no value?
 This is an error situation so 0 should not be returned.
 I suppose anything else is fine.
 But gcc is complaining so let's specify something.
 How about '-1'.
 Not sure if these return codes will get used later and I'll break something, but at least I am returning something deterministic.
+Afer cleaning and building again, this warning has disappeared.

+No more addressable warnings.
+So that's it.
+That's the build.

+## The Output of build
+The output of build has 7 executable files.
+This is another interesting observation.
+Instead of building a huge monolithic process, Linus is building small processes that will work together.
+I suppose these processes will be stiched together in some other programs or a bash script.
+That's a good lesson to remember.
+Don't build huge monoliths, but try to build small processes that do specific jobs and leave other jobs to other processes.